Stylback/home-server/README.md

 ## Request media with Jellyseerr

-[Jellyseerr](https://hub.docker.com/r/fallenbagel/jellyseerr) is a request manager for Jellyfin.
-It allows us and our users to discover and request shows and movies.
+[Jellyseerr](https://hub.docker.com/r/fallenbagel/jellyseerr) is a request manager for Jellyfin, it allows us and other users to discover and request media.

 <details><summary>Click to expand</summary>
 <p>